Streedagh Beach and Ben Bulben Co Sligo.jpg

 Accessibility – The sand surface is firm and level, making the walk suitable for walkers in sturdy trainers or barefoot.
 However, the lack of paved pathways means wheelchair access is limited.

-Safety reminder – Always check tide tables before venturing onto the sand, especially if you plan to walk to Connors Island, as the route can become impassable at high tide.
+Tide information – Always check tide tables before venturing onto the sand, especially if you plan to walk to Connors Island, as the route can become impassable at high tide.
+Tide data is available from the Irish Marine Forecast service.

 Streedagh Beach offers a rare blend of natural beauty, historic intrigue and adrenaline‑filled water sports.
 Whether you’re tracing the footsteps of 16th‑century sailors, hunting for ancient fossils, or catching a perfect wave, the beach delivers an unforgettable slice of Ireland’s rugged west coast.